multihack/multihack-brackets/README.md

 4. Click **Join Room**.
 Your code is now being synchronized!
 5. **File > Stop Multihack** will stop collaboration.

-This extension currently only syncs *changes* and will not realize any code differences on joining a room.
-Use Git or another version control to make sure you start with the same initial code.
+This extension currently only syncs *changes* and will not realize any code differences that existed before joining a room.
+To force the extension to pull the code from your peers, do **File > Fetch Code** after joining.
+If peers have different sets of code, the peer who joined first will take priority.

 ## Voice Calls
 Brackets does not allow microphone access by default.
 You must launch brackets with: